MaryBamisile/MaryBamisile/README.md

 </div>

 <br>
-I am a Cybersecurity professional with deep understanding of cloud security and passionate about enhancing organization’s security posture.
-I have over five years’ substantial experience in securing, maintaining, optimizing, and troubleshooting IT infrastructures both on-premises and cloud platform
+I am a versatile cloud professional with a deep expertise in cloud security and a strong commitment to strengthening organizational security postures.
+With over five years of experience, I specialize in securing, maintaining, optimizing, and troubleshooting IT infrastructures across both on-premises and cloud environments and ensuring compliance with industry standards.

 <div align="center">